6. Accreditation Evaluation

 In summary, all matters pertaining to accreditation of foreign veterinary colleges are presented in the Accreditation Policies and Procedures of the AVMA Council on Education manual.
 This document is adhered to as the COE assesses the progress of the college in meeting the standards.

-The fees represent recovery of the actual cost to the AVMA, including charges for personnel, office space, communication, materials and supplies, and business office support.
-Sixty days before arrangements are made for any visit or consideration of the annual report to evaluate the accreditation status of the college, the applicable fee must be paid in full, and the college requesting the visit must confirm in writing its commitment to pay all associated costs for the site visit team.
+An annual administrative fee of $11,000 (USD) is charged to recover direct and indirect costs associated with the accreditation of foreign veterinary schools including charges for personnel, office space, communication, materials and supplies, legal and business office support.
+Sixty days before arrangements are made for any visit or consideration of the annual report to evaluate the accreditation status of the college, the annual fee must be current, and the college requesting the visit must confirm in writing its commitment to pay all associated costs for the site visit team.

 Failure to pay any fee indicates a desire to discontinue the accreditation process.
 If payment is not received within 60 days of the time indicated, the process will be discontinued and accreditation status withdrawn.